 In the underlined result here, it would be hard to interpret the negative word a mess as something desirable or praiseworthy, and hence the cause cannot be receiving gratitude and will be understood instead as an object of criticism.
 The use of a normally positive word like thanks to express an opposite meaning is an example of that peculiar English habit of irony, similar to saying that a boring experience had been “wonderful” or an unpopular politician was “universally loved”.

-Now here is a sentence from an academic context, where thanks to would be less appropriate because a neutral, non-emotive message is required:
+Now here is a sentence from an academic context, where thanks to might be less appropriate because a neutral, non-emotive message is required:

 (h) Cats fight less in the wild because of the greater size of their territory.